 The purpose of academic program review is to provide a critical and unbiased assessment of an academic unit’s programs and activities which support its educational, research, and/or service mission.
 Conducted every 8 to 10 years, these reviews are intended to provide a sharpened focus on areas in which excellence can be achieved that will enhance the national and international stature of the unit.
 Successful program reviews should have the following characteristics:

 - Incorporate expert assessment provided by reviewers outside of the unit.
 Depending on the unit, these reviewers could be internal to the university, from peer institutions, or a mixture of the two.

-- Reviews are forward looking.
-While assessment of a program’s past performance and progress on goals that emerged from the previous program review are important, priorities for continuous improvement are of greatest concern.
+- Be forward looking.
+While assessment of a program’s past performance and progress on goals that emerged from previous reviews are important, priorities for continuous improvement are of greatest concern.

-- Reviews are evaluative, not just descriptive.
-Plans for improvement require academic judgments about plans for and the quality of the program, student learning outcomes and their assessment, faculty, students, curriculum, resources, and future directions.
-Reviews should be certain to address the program's diversity of curriculum, students, and faculty.
+- Be evaluative, not just descriptive.
+Plans for improvement require judgments about the current status of the programs and activities of the unit.
+For academic departments, special attention will be paid to student learning outcomes and their assessment; the diversity of curriculum, students, and faculty; and future directions.